AlexJReid/blog/content/posts/runhouse/index.md

 Code: 460, e.displayText() = DB: :ErrnoException: Failed to create thread timer, errno: 0, strerror: Success (version 20.1.2.4 (official build))
 ```

-Looking at the [Clickhouse code](https://github.com/ClickHouse/ClickHouse/search?q=Failed+to+create+thread+timer&unscoped_q=Failed+to+create+thread+timer), it appears this relates to a `timer_create` syscall in the query profiler.
+Looking at the [Clickhouse code](https://github.com/ClickHouse/ClickHouse/search?q=Failed+to+create+thread+timer&unscoped_q=Failed+to+create+thread+timer), it appears this relates to a `timer_create` syscall in the query profiler, which can't be disabled.
 The excellent [Cloud Run FAQ](https://github.com/ahmetb/cloud-run-faq#which-system-calls-are-supported) has a list of supported gVisor supported syscalls and `timer_create` appears to be among them.
 Unfortunately the Clickhouse code doesn't appear to log the actual error from `timer_create`.
 I didn't have time to spend on compiling Clickhouse to explore further.
 Boo.

 > Some system calls and arguments are not currently supported, as are some parts of the /proc and /sys filesystems.
 As a result, not all applications will run inside gVisor, but many will run just fine ...
 -- https://cloud.google.com/blog/products/gcp/open-sourcing-gvisor-a-sandboxed-container-runtime

 I figured it _might_ have been memory related, but even with a 2GB memory allocation, the error remained.
 The next port of call would have been to try running Clickhouse in a gVisor environment outside of Cloud Run.
 I pulled the image into my [Cloud Shell](https://cloud.google.com/shell/) and it worked as expected, but this is a small VM so no gVisor?
 For now, game over.

-**UPDATE 31/01/2020:** I've just noticed [PR#8837](https://github.com/ClickHouse/ClickHouse/pull/8837) on Clickhouse's Github.
+**UPDATE 31/01/2020:** I've just noticed [PR#8837](https://github.com/ClickHouse/ClickHouse/pull/8837) on Clickhouse's Github that provides a workaround.
 That's amazing!
 I'll give it a try in the next few days.

 ## Why I thought the idea was interesting
 - Clickhouse speaks HTTP anyway so will just work on Cloud Run